plotly/dash-ocean-optics/README.md

 * light source - The light source to be used.

-Once they have been changed to the appropriate settings, the "UPDATE" button to the right of the plot should be pressed, and each of the settings will be sent to the spectrometer one-by-one.
-The window below the "Update" button displays the commands that failed, with the associated error messages, and the commands that succeeded, with the new values.
+Once they have been changed to the appropriate settings, the "update" button to the right of the plot should be pressed, and each of the settings will be sent to the spectrometer one-by-one.
+The window below the "update" button displays the commands that failed, with the associated error messages, and the commands that succeeded, with the new values.

 ![changefail](screenshots/changefail.png)
 ![changesuccess](screenshots/changesuccess.png)